Tech Interview Trends 2026: AI Literacy Replaces Algorithmic Puzzles

 Candidates are now asked to extend small apps, analyze real datasets, or simulate product scenarios involving AI.
 The focus has shifted from arriving at a perfect answer to demonstrating decision-making, adaptability, and effective use of tools under realistic conditions.

-As one industry expert noted: '2026 will not be the year technical interviews disappear.
+As one industry expert noted: '2026 won't be the year technical interviews disappear.
 It will be the year they finally start reflecting reality.'

 AI Literacy as a Core Hiring Criterion